HankB/DS18B20-to-JSON/C/README.md

 ## Status

-* 2024-04-27 iitial coding complete, testing with disk file.
+* 2024-04-27 Initial coding complete, testing with disk file.
+* 2024-04-27 Test on actual H/W not successful.
+Complete path of the temperature not implemented.

 ## Build